NETWT89/safety-viruses/README.md

-I only make Visual's i dont make real malware lol
+i dont publish real malware that i make i keep it to myself!
-Note :
-(i rarely do collabs once im more popular or somethin)